 The time has flown by since September of 2007, when our museum opened its doors to the public during the Annual Hood River (Oregon) Fly-In.
 At that time the nearly 50,000 sq. ft. hanger, gift shop and offices was thought to be large enough to last a lifetime.

-About 90% of the Aircraft are owned by the museum and about 10% of the cars.
-The others are on loan to the museum.
+About 97% of the aircraft are owned by the museum and about 2/3 of the automobiles.
+The others are on loan.

-Our oldest plane is a 1917 Curtiss Jenny JN4, she is 95-97% original.
-Powered by a Curtiss 0X5 engine it is one of the few aircraft that the powerplant and the airframe were built by the same company....
+She is 95-97% original.
+Powered by a Curtiss 0X5 engine, it is one of the few aircraft that the powerplant and the airframe were built by the same company....
 Curtiss.

 When you get up close to our Jenny, notice the brush marks from the dope on the fabric and the way the rib tape was frayed.
 This was an effort in restoring the JN4 as it would have looked coming from the factory as there were no spray guns nor were there pinking shears!
 All of the fabric strips you see on the wings and fuselage were hand frayed by museum volunteers!